kraemer-lab/GRAPEVNE/docs/getting_started/modules.md

 A Module is Snakemake workflow that conforms to [Snakemake's best-practise workflow layout](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).

-In addition, the following parameters are configured and provided by PhyloFlow, and should be referenced in place of their existing values within the Snakefile.
+In addition, the following parameters are configured and provided by GRAPEVNE, and should be referenced in place of their existing values within the Snakefile.

 - `input_namespace`